-- Team KAY members have been asked to engage in self-study and education and were provided with a list of resources to draw from.
+- Team KAY members are continuing to engage in self-study and education and were provided with a list of resources to draw from.

 Training for KAY Teachers

-We are planning another training in September for all KAY teachers: Privilege & Oppression in the Yoga World: What Are We Going to Do about It? which will be facilitated by KAY teacher Pooja Virani
+- KAY teacher Pooja Virani presented Privilege & Oppression in the Yoga World: What Are We Going to Do about It?

-- Proceeds from September’s workshop will go toward the KAY Scholarship Fund
+- Proceeds from Pooja Virani’s workshop went to the KAY Scholarship Fund.

-- All proceeds from KAY4ALL will now go to the Scholarship Fund
+- All proceeds from KAY4ALL continue to go to the Scholarship Fund.

 Community Outreach Updates: